zachwilke/SysAdmin/README.md

 # SysAdmin
-Tools I use every dayfor system administration
+Tools I use every day for system administration